scottlowry/ScottLowryNet/www/content/posts/how-i-built-this-blog/01-hugo-papermod-setup.md

 ---
 title: "How I Built This Blog: Part 1"
-summary: "An overview of how this blog is built using Hugo with PaperMod theme."
+summary: "An overview of how this blog is built using Hugo with PaperMod theme"
 tags: ["Hugo", "web development", "blog"]
 series: ["Blog Development"]
 series_weight: 1